How To Start A School in 2024 Step-by-Step Guide

 • Research learning and management systems.

-Step 5 Requirments To Open A School (Legal or Operational)
+Step 5 Requirements To Open A School (Legal or Operational)

 Another key step is to determine what your business structure will be.
 Will you be a sole proprietor?